Myrmex/overview/pythia/model.md

 While metadata and attributes here are mostly used as synonyms, the convention adopted here is that _metadata are modeled as attributes_, i.e. essentially _name=value_ pairs.

 Matching metadata means matching these attributes, i.e. finding those attributes with a specific name and/or value.
-For instance, searching for the word `sic` means matching all the occurrences of tokens whose attribute `value` (the attribute representing a token's text) is equal to `sic`; but you might also want to find all the adverbs starting with `s`, counting no more of 5 letters or 1 syllable, at the beginning of the sentence, in documents in a specific chronological interval, etc.
+For instance, searching for the word `sic` means matching all the occurrences of tokens whose attribute `value` (the attribute representing a token's text) is equal to `sic`; but you might also want to find all the adverbs starting with `s`, counting no longer of 5 letters or 1 syllable, at the beginning of the sentence, in documents in a specific chronological interval, etc.

 Thus, in this model you can imagine a set of objects as a circle including any number and type of shapes; each of these shapes projects to the world outside of that circle any number of connection points, which provide a uniform search surface.
 The search engine just deals with these points, without caring whether they are linked to a word, a sentence, a document, etc.